 Why Most Flea-Control Products Are Dangerous

 The most popular kind of flea control product on the market is the “spot-on” variety, sold under brand names like Frontline® and Advantage™.
-The active ingredients in these solutions include chemicals such as imidacloprid, fipronil, permethrin, methoprene, and pyriproxyfen, all of which have caused serious health problems in animals in laboratories.(2) Even some of the inert ingredients can be hazardous to your animal companion’s health.
-In 2008, the Environmental Protection Agency received more than 44,000 complaints of “adverse reactions” ranging from skin irritation to seizures and death, and has since been “pursuing a series of actions to increase the safety of spot-on pesticide products for flea and tick control for cats and dogs.”which has included calls for tighter regulations and more comprehensive labeling.3
+The active ingredients in these solutions include chemicals such as imidacloprid, fipronil, permethrin, methoprene, and pyriproxyfen, all of which have caused serious health problems in animals in laboratories.2 Even some of the inert ingredients can be hazardous to your animal companion’s health.
+In 2009, the Environmental Protection Agency received complaints of “adverse reactions” ranging from skin irritation to seizures and death, and has since been “pursuing a series of actions to increase the safety of spot-on pesticide products for flea and tick control for cats and dogs.”which has included calls for tighter regulations and more comprehensive labeling.3

 Put Out an ‘Unwelcome’ Mat

 The first step in flea prevention lies in maintaining your dog or cat’s health.
 Skin condition is an indicator of an animal’s overall health and an important factor in flea control.
 The key to healthy skin is a healthy diet.
 Check food labels carefully.
 Pet foods sold in supermarkets are often composed of ground-up parts of animals deemed by the U.S. Department of Agriculture to be unfit for human consumption.
 This is usually listed among the ingredients on the label as “byproducts.”
 The flesh of animals who fall into one of the categories of the “four Ds”—dead, dying, diseased, or disabled—is what often goes into pet food.
 Many of these animals have died from infections and other diseases.
 Most commercial pet food contains the same hormones, pesticides, and antibiotics that are found in meat products for humans.